CORONAVIRUS UPDATED 12th August 2020

 Martin Lewis, Money Saving Expert, has been updating their website to answer questions that you may have around your financial situation and the rights you have.
 For more information visit www.moneysavingexpert.com/news/2020/03/uk-coronavirus-help-and-your-rights/

 People with AT are included within the 1.5 million people considered by the NHS to be who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition.
 The advice for this group, and thus for everyone with AT, is that you undertake the rigorous protection regime known as “shielding”.
 You can find out about this here

-We urge people living with AT to follow the shielding guidance as seriously and closely as you possibly can.
+For now, we urge people living with AT to follow the shielding and any updated guidance as seriously and closely as you possibly can.